-PREREQUISITE: "A" grade in 8th grade science & teacher recommendation is required to sign up for Biology as a 9th grader or taken Science Links conconcurrently
+PREREQUISITE: "A" grade in 8th grade science & teacher recommendation is required to sign up for Biology as a 9 th grader or taking Science Links concurrently.

 Biology students will investigate the structure, functions, and interactions of living things.
 Students are expected to work in the science laboratory using mature and safe behavior.
-They will follow directions, express themselves in writing, do mathematical calculations, and keep a notebook of course work.
+They will follow directions, express themselves in writing, do mathematical calculations, and keep a no tebook of course work.
 Regular homework is required.
 Regular attendance is necessary since many labs involve living organisms or extensive setups.
-Washington State Biology End-of-Course exam is associated with this course.
+Washington State Biology End-of-Course exam is associated with this course and is a graduation requirement.